Find Affordable College Courses

 Top 10 Best Fine & Studio Arts Schools

-Our analysis found Winona State University to be the best school for fine and studio arts students who want to pursue a degree in Minnesota.
-Located in the distant town of Winona, Winona State is a public school with a medium-sized student population.
+Our 2023 rankings named Winona State University the best school in Minnesota for fine and studio arts students.
+Located in the distant town of Winona, Winona State is a public school with a moderately-sized student population.

 The average amount in student loans that Fine Arts majors at Winona State take out is $27,500.